JetBrains/kotlin/README.md

 	./gradlew dependencies:update

-Then build the compiler and standard library:
+Then build the compiler and libraries:

+	./gradlew bundle

+The build can take about an hour on a Macbook Pro.
+To run a shorter build with only host compiler and libraries run:

-	./gradlew dist
+    ./gradlew dist distPlatformLibs

-To build standard library for cross-targets use:

-    ./gradlew cross_dist

 After that you should be able to compile your programs like that: